cse110-fa21-group12/cse110-fa21-group12/specs/adrs/111421-deployment.md

 ## Decision Outcome

-Chosen option: "Heroku", because it’s been the easiest to use as of now.
+Chosen option: "Netlify", because it’s been the easiest to use as of now.
 Is available on github marketplace.

 ### Positive Consequences